JoshuaWise/vapr/README.md

 });
 ```

 Some plugins will need to operate after a response has been generated, but before it's sent to the client.
 To do this, just return a function.
-Such a function is called a "late handler" and is guaranteed to be called later on, before the response is sent.
+Such a function is called a "late handler", and is guaranteed to be called later on, before the response is sent.
 It will receive the response object as an argument.

 ```js
 route.use((req) => {